With your support we’re making an impact!

 leading cause of underlying death for Australians aged 25-84

-Over the past 24 years bowel cancer incidence rates have decreased more than any other cancer
+Over the past 20 years, bowel cancer incidence rates have decreased more than any other cancer

 The most significant decreases of bowel cancer incidence rates this century coincided with the introduction of the National Bowel Cancer Screening Program.
+Bowel Cancer Australia continues to monitor colonoscopy waitlists on the impact of diagnosing Australia’s second deadliest cancer.

 Help make real change happen!